visualengineers/sci-knowledge-base/_terms/G/gesture.md

 ### Gesture Classifications

-Note: The following compilation is not a complete collection of approaches to classify gestures that in our opinion are useful.
+*Note*: The following compilation is not a complete collection of approaches to classify gestures that in our opinion are useful.

 **General classification of gestures by Cadoz**,
 cited in [Ergotic / epistemic / semiotic functions]({{ site.baseurl }}/resources/#references) [Luciani]